spatie/laravel-multitenancy/docs/advanced-usage/listening-for-events.md

 ## `\Spatie\Multitenancy\Events\ForgotCurrentTenantEvent`

 This event will fire when a tenant has been forgotten.
-At this point the `forgotCurrent` method of all of [the tasks](/laravel-multitenancy/v1/using-tasks-to-prepare-the-environment/overview/) have been executed. `currentTenant` in the container will have been emptied.
+At this point the `forgotCurrent` method of all of [the tasks](/laravel-multitenancy/v1/using-tasks-to-prepare-the-environment/overview/) have been executed. `currentTenant` in the container has been emptied.